rihan97/Python-Projects/Tip-Calculator/readme.md

-### Work out the tip percentages for the bill amount
+### Work out the tip percentages for the bill amount for each indivdual person